 The Royal Palace of Brussels serves as the administrative residence of the King.
-That’s where he welcomes ambassadors, political representatives, heads of states, and various other domestic and foreign guests.
+That’s where he welcomes ambassadors, political representatives, heads of state, and various other domestic and foreign guests.

 Belgium celebrates its National Holiday on July 21st.
 A day after that, local authorities open the Brussels Palace to the public.
 The landmark remains open until the end of August.

-This means that if you’d like to visit the Royal Palace in your 2 days in Brussels, you need to arrive between July 21 and August 25.
+This means that if you’d like to visit the Royal Palace during your 2 days in Brussels, you need to arrive between July 21 and August 25.